Shrewsbury fire: Emergency crews still on the scene as tributes flow in

-Firefighters and police still on the scene at fatal Shrewsbury fire as tributes flow in to woman who died
+Firefighters and police investigate fatal Shrewsbury fire as tributes flow in to woman who died

 Fire engines and police cars were still on the scene this morning (Wednesday) after the tragic Shrewsbury town centre fire which claimed the life of a woman in her 80s.

-The blaze, which took hold in the early hours of yesterday morning, severely damaged Perches House in Windsor Place, off Castle Street.
+The blaze, which took hold in the early hours of Tuesday morning (January 27), severely damaged Perches House in Windsor Place, off Castle Street.

 Tragically, Rose Roberts died in the fire, with her daughter Jessica Richards describing her as “an amazing woman” and her “everything”.

-There were still three fire engines and two police cars at the scene this morning at around 7am.
+There were still three fire engines and two police cars at the scene at around 7am on Wednesday.

 Windsor Place is still cordoned off from the Castle Street side and from St Mary’s Place.